browserengineering/book/book/security.md

 ::: {.warning}
 Web security is a vast topic, covering browser, network, and applications security.
-It also involves educating the user, so that attackers can't misleading them into revealing their own secure data.
+It also involves educating the user, so that attackers can't mislead them into revealing their own secure data.
 This chapter can't cover all of that: if you're writing web applications or other security-sensitive code, this book is not enough.